valeIT/valeIT.github.io/_posts/2015-11-27-parseswtableviewcell.markdown

 author: Valentino Urbano
 ---

-I've always kept my close source projects (all of my apps and more) under source control on Bitbucket, but I'd never released an open source project until now.
+I've always kept my closed source projects (all of my apps and more) under source control on Bitbucket, but I'd never released an open source project until now.

 It's a swipeable Table Cell to use in conjunction with a PFTableViewController from [Parse UI][0].